Kanto Koshinetsu/ Ibaraki Pref.

 Koga Kubo Park (Koga Sogo Park)

 This park is the first park in Japan which received the International Melina Mercouri Award presented by UNESCO.
 Seasonal flowers and plants adorn the vast park site.
-Five different peach trees bloom in spring and welcome visitors who will feel as if they have entered a Utopia.
+Six different peach trees bloom in spring and welcome visitors who will feel as if they have entered a Utopia.
 Early summer is the time for wisteria, irises and hydrangeas.
 A botanist, Ichiro Oga, discovered an ancient lotus seed and succeed in making it sprout.
 The superb beauty of ancient lotus now entrances visitors.

 Access A 35-min. walk from JR Koga Station